 e.
-Senate Amendment and the Final Reconciliation Act
+Senate Amendment and the "Inflation Reduction Act of 2022"

 On Sunday, August 7, 2022, the Senate approved an amendment of H.R.
 5376 that it referred to as the "Inflation Reduction Act of 2022."
-The vote was strictly by party lines, with 50 Democrats (and Independents who caucus with the Democrats) in favor and 50 Republicans opposed, before Vice
+The vote was strictly by party lines, with 50 Democrats (and

+Independents who caucus with the Democrats) in favor and 50 Republicans opposed, before Vice President Harris cast the tie-breaking vote.